Saudi Arabia–Syria relations: 1940s through 1960s

 Saudi Arabia supported the coup in Syria by Adib Shishakli in December 1950.
 Nevertheless, Saudi Arabia and Syria were in rival camps in the 1950s and 1960s, largely because of the policies of Egypt's leader Gamal Nasser and the Cold War.
-Syria supported Nasser's policies and was the major Arab ally of the USSR, while Saudi Arabia was among the opponents of Nasser's policies and was close to the United States.
+Syria supported Nasser's policies and allied itself with the USSR, while Saudi Arabia was among the opponents of Nasser's policies and was close to the United States.
 But in 1956, Syrian President Shukri Al Quwatli signed a defense agreement with Gamal Nasser and Saudi King Saud in Egypt.
 The agreement said that Syria, Egypt, and Saudi Arabia would safeguard Arab security and defend the Arab World against US-led Baghdad Pact.
 By 1958 this deterioration in the relationship had led to King Saud offering a bribe of £1.9 million to Abdel Hamid al-Sarraj, the head of Syrian intelligence at the time and later vice president of the United Arab Republic, to encourage the assassination of Nasser.

 After the Ba'ath Party came to power in Syria in 1963, Syria's diplomatic relations with Saudi Arabia again became tense.
 A left-wing faction of the Ba'ath Party, called the Neo-Ba'ath, led by Salah Jadid took over the government on 23 February 1966, and declared war against monarchist nations, including Saudi Arabia.
 On 3 May 1966, King Faisal cancelled all trade agreements with Syria.
 The Salah Jadid regime made no attempt to hide its militaristic and interventionist nature towards Saudi Arabia – for example, Syrian Prime Minister Yusuf Zuayyin said that the days of the Saudi sheikhs were numbered.